nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 ## Basic usage

-We illustrate both how to make call to contour Beyn's contour integral method and the block SS method of Asakura and Sakurai.
+The most popular methods contour integral methods are Beyn's contour integral method and the block SS method of Asakura and Sakurai.
+We illustrate both of them.
 First set up a large and sparse problem:
 ```julia-repl
 julia> using SparseArrays;